data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 Image features, including persons, bicycles, vehicles, sky, greenness, etc., can be extracted through deep learning algorithms, like Image Classification (PSPNet - https://github.com/segcv/PSPNet) and Object Detection (Yolo - https://github.com/ultralytics/ultralytics) .

 ## Project outline
-### Research question 1, for example, you could come up with the hypothesis that areas with higher levels of greenness, better-maintained roads and sidewalks have lower material and social deprivation.
+### Project example: you could come up with the hypothesis that areas with higher levels of greenness, better-maintained roads and sidewalks have lower material and social deprivation.

 - Data collection
+- - Choose the data from one of the five cities.
 - Data preprocessing
 - Model development
 - Training and validation